 These recommendations are effective for annual accounts for accounting periods beginning on or after January 01, 2010.
-Compliance with the recommendations will be a basis for EPRA's Best Annual Report awards in 2011.
-We recommend that property companies utilising these recommendations refer readers to the EPRA webpage for additional background on the EPRA BPRs.
-The BPRs are a 'live document' and accordingly, additional issues will be addressed by EPRA's Reporting & Accounting Committee, and changes in IFRS need to be incorporated as they occur.
+Compliance with the recommendations will be a basis for EPRA's Best Annual Report awards in 2011 and beyond.
+We recommend that property companies utilising these recommendations refer readers to the EPRA webpage for additional background on the EPRA BPR.
+The BPR is a 'live document' and accordingly, additional issues will be addressed by EPRA's Reporting & Accounting Committee, and changes in IFRS need to be incorporated as they occur.